Hibiscus Mint, and Ginger Tea Latte (vegan, keto, body ecology, & paleo)Skip to Recipe

-Tea latte // hibiscus mint x ginger has been my new muse these days.
+This hibiscus mint and ginger tea latte is my new muse these days.
 It is super simple to make and oh so lush to enjoy.
-If you have been following along on my recipes I love to always add the extra digestive and nutrient benefits.
-Therefore let me introduce you to our dear friends….
-Mint, Ginger & Ashwagandha.
+Along with this easy hibiscus tea recipe I love to add extra digestive and nutrient benefits.
+Therefore let me introduce you to my dear beneficial friends….
+Mint, Ginger, and Ashwagandha!

 Benefits of Mint:

 1. It can help with tummy troubles.

 Peppermint oil has been linked to reducing pain, stomach upset, and other symptoms of IBS, largely because of the anti-spasmodic effects of methanol.
 Most of these benefits have been seen in capsule form — not food — so check with your doc before starting any supplement regimen.

 The soothing properties of peppermint tea may lend a hand in helping you stay hydrated (and warm!) during dry winter months, it is a wonderful addition to this hibiscus tea recipe!